-- 2.19 The accredited legal services firm must inform ICAEW in writing within 10 business days of a situation arising that may indicate that the accredited legal services firm cannot, or expects not to be able to, comply with any of these regulations.
-The notification must state what has happened and the action that the accredited legal services firm proposes to take. - 2.20 ICAEW may grant the accredited legal services firm a dispensation, of no more than 90 days, from the requirement to comply with a regulation where, in response to a written request, it considers it reasonable to do so having regard to the public interest and the interests of any client. - 2.21 If ICAEW rejects the application for a dispensation, it will inform the accredited legal services firm of its reasons in writing within 10 business days.
-The accredited legal services firm will then be entitled to apply for a review of the decision in accordance with the procedures set out in section 11.
+- 2.19 The accredited probate firm must inform ICAEW in writing within 10 business days of a situation arising that may indicate that the accredited probate firm cannot, or expects not to be able to, comply with any of these regulations.
+The notification must state what has happened and the action that the accredited probate firm proposes to take. - 2.20 ICAEW may grant the accredited probate firm a dispensation, of no more than 90 days, from the requirement to comply with a regulation where, in response to a written request, it considers it reasonable to do so having regard to the public interest and the interests of any client. - 2.21 If ICAEW rejects the application for a dispensation, it will inform the accredited probate firm of its reasons in writing within 10 business days.
+The accredited probate firm will then be entitled to apply for a review of the decision in accordance with the procedures set out in chapter 11.

-It is not expected that dispensations will be readily granted and any firm applying for a dispensation must clearly state why the dispensation is needed and what it is doing to remedy the situation.
+It is not expected that dispensations will be readily granted and any firm applying for a dispensation must show clearly state why the dispensation is needed and what it is doing to remedy the situation.